gvwilson/fiction/iffy/index.md

 Her foster mother gave her another hug.
 "You go back t' sleep," she said as she squeezed Iffy and then stood.
-"We can talk on this some more t'morrow."
+"We'll talk on this some more t'morrow."

 Iffy nodded, her eyes already closing as she lay down.
-Aunt Naggie tucked the blankets in around her, kissed her forehead, and closed the door quietly behind herself.
+Aunt Naggie tucked the blankets in around her and kissed her forehead.
+"Auntie?" she mumbled.

+"Yes love?"

+"Did he ever tell you what they was like?
+My olders?"

+Aunt Naggie smiled.
+"He said they was smart as anything an' twice as brave.
+I guess it runs in th' family."
+She closed the door quietly behind herself.

 </section>